lbrobinho/Food-delivery-service/README.md

-# Food-delivery-service
+# Food Delivery Application
 Searching restaurants, getting menus, ordering foods and paying for an order.

-## Functions
+## Functions:

-    1.Search a restaurant based on restaurant name.
+1. Search a restaurant by name

-    2.Order food by choosing menu items, quantity and adding a note about his/her restrictions.
+2. Order food by choosing menu items, quantity and adding a note.

-    3.User can also fills in delivery address.
+3. User can also fills in delivery address.

-    4.The order should contain food items user ordered, quantity, price and order time.

-    5.User should be able to pay by providing credit card number, expiration date, and security code.
+4. User should be able to pay.

-    6.After payment is made successfully, it should return payment ID, timestamp and then the order is considered as completed so the user can see the estimated delivery time.

-## Services
+## Services:

 The application is built on micro-service design.
-The application consists of four modules.
+The application consists of three modules.

-* Restaurant
+1. Restaurant

-  * User can search restaurant, and get menu.
+   * You can search restaurant, get menu of it here.

-* Order
+2. Order

-  * User can place order.
+   * You can place your order here.

-* Payment
+3. Payment

-  * User can pay for order.
+   * You can pay your order here.

-* Deliver
-  * User can get payment ID, timestamp, and see the estimated delivery time.
+## Flow:

+Query restaurant -> query menu -> query menu items -> place order -> pay the bill -> payment service notify order service

-## Databases
+## Database:

-* Restaurant
+1. Restaurant

-  * Relational database
+   1. Relational database

-  * Three table - because they are one to many and we can query restaurant info without querying its menu
+   2. Three table - because they are one to many and we can query restaurant info without querying its menu

-* Order
+2. Order

-  * mongoDB
+   1. mongoDB

-  * The reason I used mongoDB is an order can have various number of items in it.
+   2. The reason I used mongoDB is an order can have various number of items in it.

-* Payment
+3. Payment

-  * Relational database (structured, query by id)
+   1. Relational database (structured, query by id)

- ## APIs
+## APIs details:

 The format of POST request can be found in the test data (Restaurants.json, Orders.json, Payments.json)

-* Restaurant

-  * xxx.com/restaurants

-     * POST: Upload a bunch of restaurants

-     * GET: Passing  page and size (optional) as parameters and get list of restaurants

-     * DELETE: Delete all restaurants

-   * xxx.com/restaurants/{restaurantName}

-     * GET: get details of the restaurant according to the name of restaurant

-     * DELETE: delete the restaurant

-  * xxx.com/restaurants/{restaurantName}/menu

-     * POST: Upload a menus of specifical restaurant

-     * GET: Passing page and size (optional) as parameters and get a menu, response is food, price and description

-     * DELETE: Delete the menu

-* Order

-   * xxx.com/order

-     * POST: create a order.

-     * GET: get a order.

-   * xxx.com/orders/[id]

-     * GET: get specifical order

-     * DELETE: delete an order by orderId

-   * xxx.com/orders/[id]/paid

-     * GET: get if order is paid

-     * PUT set order paid

-   * xxx.com/orders/[id]/cancelled

-     * GET: get if the order is cancelled

-     * PUT: set cancelled

- * Payment

-   * xxx.com/payment

-     * GET: passing page and size (optional) as parameters and get list of payments

-     * POST: create a payment

-   * xxx.com/payment/[id]

-     * GET: Return payment information

-  Delivery
-    * get: get the estimated delivery time
+1. Restaurant

+    1. foo.com/restaurants

+        1. GET passing name(optional), page and size (optional) as parameters and get list of restaurants

+        2. DELETE delete all restaurants

+        3. POST upload a bunch of restaurants

+    2. foo.com/restaurants/[id]

+       1. GET get details of the restaurant

+       2. DELETE delete the restaurant

+       3. GET /restaurants/[id]/menus to get the menus of the restaurant

+    3. foo.com/menus

+       1. POST create a list of menus

+       2. GET passing page and size (optional) as parameters and get list of menus

+       3. DELETE delete all menus

+    4. foo.com/menus/[id]

+       1. GET get info of the menu

+       2. DELETE delete a menu

+    5. foo.com/menu_items

+       1. GET passing page and size (optional) as parameters and get list of menu items

+       2. POST upload a list of menu items

+       3. DELETE delete all menu items

+    3. foo.com/menu_items/[id]

+       1. GET menu items by menu id

+       2. DELETE delete a menu item

+       3. GET /menu_items/[id]/price to get the price of it

+2. Order

+   1. foo.com/orders

+      1. POST create a list of orders

+      2. GET passing page and size (optional) as parameters and get list of orders

+   2. foo.com/orders/[id]

+      1. GET query info

+   3. foo.com/orders/[id]/is_paid

+      1. GET get if the order is paid

+      2. PUT set if it is paid

+   4. foo.com/orders/[id]/is_cancelled

+      1. GET get if the order is cancelled

+      2. PUT set if it is cancelled

+3. Payment

+   1. foo.com/payment

+      1. GET passing page and size (optional) as parameters and get list of payments

+      2. POST create a payment

+   2. foo.com/payment/[id]

+      1. GET Return its info

+## Guide to upload data with cascading relation

+The basic idea is: upload top down in hierarchy.

+1. Upload restaurants and get the id from response.

+2. Upload menus with the restaurant id they belong to and get the menu id from respons.

+3. Upload menu items with the menu id they belong to.

+## Order to run

+launch restaurant -> upload test data -> launch order -> upload test data -> launch payment

+Please note that because we cannot predict id generated by MongoDB, the test data of payment cannot let any order change to payed.
+The order service will only log a request try to set an inexistent order to payed.